Elgin Bridge (Singapore): History

 The crest of the Singapore Municipal Commission at one end of Elgin Bridge, Singapore.

 In 1819, Sir Thomas Stamford Raffles landed on Singapore and founded the colony.
 Raffles issued an instruction on 25 June 1819 that a bridge be built as soon as possible across the Singapore River so that it may link a town planned for the Chinese community on the southern side of the river to another intended for the Malays on the northern side.

 In 1822, a wooden footbridge was built under the direction of Lieutenant Philip Jackson and it was officially named Presentment Bridge.
 It was also known as Jackson's Bridge and Monkey Bridge.

 In 1844, a wooden footbridge built by John Turnbull Thomson replaced the older bridge, and was named Thomson's Bridge.
-This was demolished in 1862; in its place an iron bridge was built and named Elgin Bridge after James Bruce, 8th Earl of Elgin, Governor General of India.
+This was demolished in 1862; in its place an iron bridge was built and named Elgin Bridge after the 8th Earl of Elgin, Viceroy of India.
 It was widened in the 1870s.
-In 1925 the iron bridge had to make way for a new concrete bridge, which was opened to traffic by the Governor of the Straits Settlements Sir Hugh Clifford on 30 May 1929.
+In 1925 the iron bridge had to make way for a new concrete bridge, which was opened to traffic by Sir Hugh Clifford, the Governor of the Straits Settlements, on 30 May 1929.

 Cavaliere Rudolfo Nolli, an Italian sculptor, designed the cast iron lamps on both sides of the bridge.
 His signature is inscribed beneath the lamps.
 Bronze plaques, each with a lion standing in front of a royal palm tree engraved on it, can also be found below the lamps.

 On 3 November 2008, the bridge was selected for conservation as part of the Urban Redevelopment Authority's expanded conservation programme.

 On 15 October 2019, the National Heritage Board gazetted the Elgin Bridge, along with Anderson Bridge and Cavenagh Bridge (collectively known as the Singapore River Bridges) as the 73rd National Monument of Singapore.
 This was first announced by Deputy Prime Minister Heng Swee Keat on 3 August 2019, where the Padang is included as a future National Monument.